 It can be tough to live with a long-lasting condition like osteoarthritis.
 Joint pain and other symptoms can affect how well you can do work, everyday tasks, and things you enjoy.
 That may make you feel stressed, sad, or angry.

 But there are many steps you can take that can make living with arthritis easier.
 Make sure you give your emotional health as much as care and attention as your physical symptoms.

 With arthritis, pain and fatigue may become a regular part of your day.
 The disease can also affect how your body looks, which may make you feel self-conscious.
 Over time, those kinds of symptoms can make you feel frustrated, angry, anxious, and, at times, depressed.

 On the other hand, depression or anxiety about your condition can make your arthritis symptoms worse.

 How Can I Make My Life Better With Arthritis?

-The most important step you can take is to seek help as soon as you feel less able to cope with your arthritis.
-Taking action early will enable you to understand and deal with the many effects of a chronic illness.
-Learning to manage stress will help you maintain a positive physical, emotional, and spiritual outlook on life.
+The most important step you can take is to get help as soon as you feel your arthritis is taking a toll on your mental health.
+There are many kinds of support that can help you find ways to manage the stress of living with a condition like arthritis.
+That will help you keep a positive physical, emotional, and spiritual outlook on life.

-Sometimes people have problems that are better addressed in a one-on-one atmosphere.
-By participating in individual counseling, you may be able to express sensitive or private feelings you have about your illness and its impact on your lifestyle and relationships.
+On the other hand, you may feel more comfortable talking about some issues in a one-on-one atmosphere.
+In individual counseling, you can talk about sensitive or private feelings you have about your illness and how it affects your lifestyle and relationships.

 What If I Am Feeling Depressed?